cassidoo/shopify-react-astro/README.md

 ## Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project, from a terminal.
+Make sure you have the [Netlify CLI](https://docs.netlify.com/cli/get-started/) installed so the serverless functions can work properly!

 | Command         | Action                                      |
 | :-------------- | :------------------------------------------ |